 Our Key Strategic Objectives 2017-2020

-Objective 1
+Objective 1 – Provide an excellent education for our pupils whilst developing life skills for the future

 We will offer a broad and balanced curriculum, and continually improve our children’s attainment of the highest levels within the new National Curriculum, closing the gap to National Expectation for all groups of children including SEND and pupil premium children, by ensuring they make outstanding progress from increasingly very low starting points.
 At the same time, we will ensure that they are developing life and employment skills and knowledge that will enable them to succeed in secondary school, further and higher education and the world of work.
-We will raise the profile of those subjects where children may aspire to work in the future – computing, science, engineering, technology, and break gender sterotypes to encourage more girls to develop an interest in these areas.
+We will raise the profile of those subjects where children may aspire to work in the future – computing, science, engineering, technology, and break gender stereotypes to encourage more girls to develop an interest in these areas.